 An Act to make provision in respect of the purported exercise by the Metropolitan Water Supply, Sewerage, and Drainage Board of certain powers relating to works.

-[Assented to 3rd November 1977.]

 Be it enacted by the Queen’s Most Excellent Majesty, by and with the advice and consent of the Legislative Council and the Legislative Assembly of Western Australia, in this present Parliament assembled, and by the authority of the same, as follows: —

 1. Short title